-Suzuki Swace interior & comfort
+Suzuki Swace hybrid interior, dashboard & comfort

 The Swace is identical inside to the Toyota Corolla Touring Sports, albeit with a bit less kit